sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

     2. Users can configure auto-restart status for a specific docker container.

 ### 1.3.2 Configuration and Management Requirements
+Via the init_cfg.json file, these container features are disabled by default.
 Configuration of the auto-restart feature can be done via:
-1. init_cfg.json
-2. config_db.json
+1. config_db.json
-3. CLI
+2. CLI

 ## 1.4 Design